skgadi/SKGadi.com/content/posts/Importance-of-calculus-for-Engineers.md

 ## Calculus to an engineer is wind to a sailboat

-In this post, I want to motivate engineering students to consider calculus as the most important mathematical tool.
+I want to motivate engineering students to consider calculus as the most important mathematical tool.
 I will do this by explaining how essential it is for engineers with an analogy.

 ## An analogy